CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 ###  Provider
 - [ ] #med min take amount to prevent dusting / composability issues / griefing via fee issues / griefing via 0 user locked pos, may be non-negligible in case of low decimals + low gas fees
+- [ ] #low "ShortProviderNFT" is bad name, confusing and inaccurate.
+Should be "CollarMakerNFT"
 - [ ] #low max allowed protocol fee APR in provider offer
 - [ ] #note no good reason for recipient in withdrawal method
 - [x] #note "unexpected takerId" check is redundant since checked value is returned from call invocation

+### Taker
+- [ ] #low putLocked / callLocked are bad names since aren't correct, should be takerLocker / makerLocked
+- [ ] #note Docs are incomplete
+- [x] #note previewSettlement arg position struct is awkward, should expect id
+- [ ] #note naming: deviation -> percent
+- [ ] #note no good reason for recipient in withdrawal method
+- [x] #note cei can be better in settle

 ###  Escrow
 - [ ] #low min take amount to prevent dusting / composability issues